ravendb/ravendb/docker/readme.md

 ### Docker volumes

-Each of images above makes use of 2 volumes:
+Each of the images above makes use of 2 volumes:

 - settings volume - holding RavenDB configuration,